dorawyy/thinkr/doc/M3_Requirements_and_Design.md

 # M3 - Requirements and Design

 ## 1. Change History
+- Fixed use case diagram to be more generalized and fixed sequence diagram and dependency diagram logic
+    - Date of Modification: Mar 2
+    - Modified Sections: 3.1, 4.6
+    - Rationale: use case diagram now reflects the newly changed use cases, sequence diagrams now are fixed with correct logic including database fetching, dependency diagram now correctly uses the named interfaces.
 - Replaced second non functinal requirement with optimizing the similarity search for the suggested materials feature
     - Date of Modification: Mar 2
     - Modified Sections: 3.5, 4.7
     - Rationale: the old UI responsiveness cannot be tested quantitatively and with this newly added feature, it made more sense to optimize it as it is computationally heavy since every document has to be compared with every other document in the database.
-    - Date of Modification: Mar 2
-    - Modified Sections: 3.1, 3.3, 4.6
-    - Rationale: it made more sense to combine these two use cases as a way to generalize them.
-Both of their purposes relates to study materials in general.
 - Added new feature that allows users to view suggested quizzes and flashcards that are created by other users, algorithm recommends quizzes and flashcards most similar to what a user has been studying
     - Date of Modification: Feb 28
     - Modified Sections: 3.1, 3.3, 4.4, 4.6, 4.8